tsamsonov/grwat/README.md

 ### Install TeX distribution

-If you want to use grwat reporting functionality, you need to have TeX distribution installed.
+One of the key features of __grwat__ is reporting.
+Reports are generated in HTML by default.
+PDF reporting is also supported, but this requires installed TeX distribution.

+> TeX is not required if you use report generation in HTML format

 The easiest way to get TeX is to use [__tinytex__](https://yihui.name/tinytex/) package.
 It provides a small TeX distribution that installs LaTeX packages automatically as soon as they are needed.

 The following commands will install tinytex package and TeX distribution underlying it:
 ```r